camueller/SmartApplianceEnabler/doc/QA_EN.md

 ### Sunny Home Manager
 - Device does not turn on ---> [SEMP3](#semp3), [SEMP4](#semp4), [SEMP5](#semp5), [SAE4](#sae4), [SAE7](#sae7)
 - Device is unexpectedly turned on ---> [SEMP4](#semp4)
+- Device with excess energy time plan is started right at the beginning of the timeframe even though there is no excess energy [SEMP6](#semp6)

 ### Smart Appliance Enabler
 - Is the *Smart Appliance Enabler* running? ---> [SAE1](#sae1)